Since the early 2000s, flash sales have been a significant part of the eCommerce world.

 Perk Clothing – Black Friday Flash Sale Email

 Subject line: 25% off Black Friday sale on now!

 The brand announces a worldwide flash sale where it offers a 25% discount for all products on sale on its website.
-However, each product has its own CTA, enabling the shoppers to easily pick what they need.
+However, each product has its own CTA, enabling the shoppers to pick what they need easily.

-The list of the products’ qualities besides the item is a big plus towards convincing more customers to make an informed decision to purchase!
+The list of the products’ qualities besides the item is a big plus in convincing more customers to make an informed decision to purchase!

 Creating Mind-Blowing Flash Sale Emails for Your Next Campaign